 Chinese Medicine and Acupuncture

-There is also some really good evidence to show that acupuncture can assist with hot flushes and also assist with the symptoms of menopause.
+There is also some really good evidence to show that acupuncture may assist with hot flushes and also assist with other symptoms of menopause.
+(1)

 Things to do at home